RobotArena $\infty$: Scalable Robot Benchmarking via Real-to-Sim Translation: Abstract

 \section{Abstract}

-The pursuit of robot generalists—instructable agents capable of performing diverse tasks across diverse environments—demands rigorous and scalable evaluation.
+The pursuit of robot generalists, instructable agents capable of performing diverse tasks across diverse environments, demands rigorous and scalable evaluation.
 Yet real-world testing of robot policies remains fundamentally constrained: it is labor-intensive, slow, unsafe at scale, and difficult to reproduce.
-Existing simulation benchmarks are similarly limited, as they train and test policies within the same synthetic domains and cannot assess models trained from real-world demonstrations or alternative simulation environments.
-As policies expand in scope and complexity, these barriers only intensify, since defining ``success" in robotics often hinges on nuanced human judgments of execution quality.
-In this paper, we introduce a new benchmarking framework that overcomes these challenges by shifting VLA evaluation into large-scale simulated environments augmented with online human feedback.
+As policies expand in scope and complexity, these barriers only intensify, since defining ``success'' in robotics often hinges on nuanced human judgments of execution quality.
+We introduce \model{}, a new benchmarking framework that overcomes these challenges by shifting VLA evaluation into large-scale simulated environments augmented with online human feedback.
 Leveraging advances in vision-language models, 2D-to-3D generative modeling, and differentiable rendering, our approach automatically converts video demonstrations from widely used robot datasets into simulated counterparts.
-Within these digital twins, we assess VLA policies using both automated VLM-guided scoring and scalable human preference judgments collected from crowdworkers—transforming human involvement from tedious scene setup, resetting, and safety supervision into lightweight preference comparisons.
-To measure robustness, we systematically perturb simulated environments along multiple axes— textures and object placements — stress-testing policy generalization under controlled variation.
-The result is a continuously evolving, reproducible, and scalable benchmark for real-world–trained robot manipulation policies, addressing a critical missing capability in today’s robotics landscape.
-More details and demos are available at \href{https://robotarenainf.github.io}{\texttt{robotarenainf.github.io}}. .
+Within these digital twins, we assess VLA policies using both automated VLM-guided scoring and scalable human preference judgments collected from crowdworkers, transforming human involvement from tedious scene setup, resetting, and safety supervision into lightweight preference comparisons.
+To measure robustness, we systematically perturb simulated environments along multiple axes, including textures and object placements, stress-testing policy generalization under controlled variation.
+The result is a continuously evolving, reproducible, and scalable benchmark for real-world-trained robot manipulation policies, addressing a critical missing capability in today’s robotics landscape.
+Benchmark website at \href{https://robotarenainf.github.io}{\texttt{robotarenainf.github.io}}.